 Approximately 20 percent of the supplies provided to the community by the Diaper Bank of Southern Arizona are adult supplies.
 “If you want to find a topic nobody wants to talk about, just say the words “Adult Incontinence,” said Bobby Rich of 94.9 MixFM.
 Rich’s words top the page on the Diaper Bank of Southern Arizona’s webpage on adult incontinence.
 It is estimated that 15 to 20 percent of adults 65 years and older are incontinent

 Anyone Can Help

-The Diaper Bank movement is truly grass roots, all over the country individuals are making a decision to help meet diaper need and starting diaper banks of their own.
-Every day somewhere around the nation there is news of a drive by a school, a faith-based organization or a private business.
+The Diaper Bank movement is truly grassroots, all over the country individuals are making a decision to help meet diaper needs and starting diaper banks of their own.
+Every day somewhere around the nation there is news of a drive-by a school, a faith-based organization, or a private business.